-Motivations: Get this damn business over with and get back to the troops.
+Motivations: Get this damn business over with and get back

 Sample Dialogue: 'Don't know much about that.
 Been a soldier all m'life.' and 'That one wouldn't last five minutes in the hills.'

 FRONTIER COMMANDER HUMAN CAVALRY SERGEANT (GOLD 1)